 JOIN US FOR URBIQUITY URBAN LAB ’18 “IN TRANSIT”

-We are happy to confirm Milan as the hosting city for the 4th edition of Urbiquity Urban Lab!
-Under the topic of In Transit, the Lab will focus on the area of Via Padova and its surroundings – a multi-ethnic neighbourhood that is both the medium and the recipient of a variety of social and urban transitions.
+We are happy to confirm Tallinn as the hosting city for the 5th edition of Urbiquity Urban Lab!
+Under the topic of In Transit, the Lab will focus on how specific urban issues translate across contexts – comparing and contrasting the findings from Urbquity Urban Lab Milan to the context of Tallinn.

-The week-long Urban lab offers a programme of walks, talks with local and foreign urban experts and group discussions, with the goal of gaining a deeper understanding of the current changes in the area.
+The 6-day Urban lab offers a programme of walks, talks with local and foreign urban experts and group discussions, with the goal of gaining a deeper understanding of the current changes in the urban context.
 You will be part of a multi-disciplinary team to discuss, learn and produce a body of work along the week.

 More information below!